- This event has passed.

 Impressive, atmospheric, just a little frightening, the long black and red hooded and robed figures of the Procession de la Sanch march slowly through the streets of Perpignan to the solemn beat of black veiled tambourines

-The Procession de la Sanch, opens the celebration of “Semaine Sainte” (the Easter Holy week).
+The Procession de la Sanch takes place during the celebration of “Semaine Sainte” (the Easter Holy week).
 The brotherhood of “La Sanch” (the blood) was founded in 1416 by Vincent Ferrier at the church of St Jaques in Perpignan, its origin to assist and accompany the condemned to their execution.

 The wearing of the black and red hooded robes (orcaparutxe) was to prevent criminals being recognized and ‘lynched’ in the streets as pay back for crimes committed.
 Prisoners, penitents, (there to give solace to the person about to die), and executioner were all hooded for maximum confusion.